-This machine also prints your Boarding Pass + the bag-tag for the baggage that you’re checking in.
-Attach the bag-tag to your luggage (don’t forget to keep the reference piece justttt in case you need to trace it if it ever goes missing).
+This machine also prints your Boarding Pass + the bag-tag for your check-in baggage.
+Attach the bag-tag to your luggage (don’t forget to keep the reference piece in case you need to trace it if it ever goes missing).

 It was awesome to see that T4’s Bag-Drop belt is mere centimeters off the ground.
 Hooray especially for the [petite] solo travelers!
 I’d struggled with lifting my 25kg luggage up onto airports’ bag-drop whenever I leave Europe in winter.
 This one should be a piece of cake.

-Although these are automated machines, they can be converted to manned counters anytime, for an airline agent to help you (for eg. if you’re flying First Class and expects service with the human touch).
+Although these are automated machines, they can be converted to manned counters anytime, for an airline agent to help you (for eg. if you’re flying First Class on Cathay Pacific and expects service with the human touch).
 This is what I call, effective design.

 Self-Service Automated Immigration